 “My style — it’s not really about whether it’s transitional, mid-century, farmhouse, modern farmhouse, anything like that; I don’t really love using those terms,” Hubbard, 26, said Wednesday, a day after the West Columbia store’s soft opening.
 “I love the colors and how it makes you feel.
 We’re really passionate about trying to give people the courage to mix styles.”

 She and her husband, Brian Hubbard, originally opened her Chapin business in November 2020 under the name of Farmhouse 221 after the pandemic gave her time for self-reflection.
 She realized she wasn’t feeling fulfilled in her career.

 “We had a lot of time to reflect on, like, just how fragile life was, and you know, if you’re not loving what you’re doing, there’s no better time to switch,” Hubbard said.

-Hubbard’s faith played a large role in her decision to open up shop, especially the new West Columbia location.
+Hubbard’s faith played a large role in her decision to open the shop, especially the new West Columbia location.

-Despite the risks of starting a small business, Hubbard said she has had great success and said she, “was not ever really truly scared.”
+Despite the risks of starting a small business, Hubbard said she has had great success and “was not ever really truly scared.”

 “I would not be here without God,” Hubbard said.
 “God placed this shop on my heart.”

 Hubbard’s Chapin location included a wall for customers to write down prayer requests, and she plans to implement this concept in West Columbia to help connect with her community.

 “One person came in and wrote four prayers down on her card, and when she came back in later she said every single one had been answered,” Hubbard said.